kacheryhub/kachery-doc/doc/storage.md

 ## Content-Addressable Storage

-Storing and retrieving information consistently across different systems requires a consistent reference for each record.
-At its heart, kachery provides this through *content-addressable storage*: files are stored in the kachery system according to a directory structure based on the SHA1 hash of the file's contents.
+Storing and retrieving information consistently across different systems requires a consistent reference for each record. kachery provides this through *content-addressable storage*: files are stored in the kachery system according to a directory structure based on the SHA1 hash of the file's contents.

 Because files are content-addressable, their official location will change whenever their content changes.
-This can be a convenient, if very inefficient, means of creating a change log for files; however, more realistically it is advisable not to store files in kachery if they are expected to undergo frequent changes.
+It is advisable not to store files in kachery if they are expected to undergo frequent changes.
 Store files when they've reached their final form.

 ### Feeds

-Unlike files, *feeds* are supposed to change.
+Unlike files, *feeds* are intended to grow.
 In order to provide each feed with a consistent location, feeds are identified by an arbitrary character string (which is actually the public part of a
 [public-private key pair](https://en.wikipedia.org/wiki/Public-key_cryptography)).